Mutual Broadcasting System: Rise of the call-in talk show

 Originally a five-and-a-half hour program, the last half hour was relaunched as America in The Morning, a morning news magazine hosted by WCFL alumnus Jim Bohannon, in September 1984.
-King continued with his Mutual call-in show until 1994, long after he began hosting Larry King Live for CNN in 1985.
-King's success soon prompted NBC Radio and ABC Radio to launch NBC Talknet and ABC TalkRadio, respectively, both featured call-in shows airing into the late-evening and overnight hours.
+King continued with his Mutual call-in show until 1994, long after his move to television in 1985 as host of Larry King Live for CNN.
+King's success soon prompted NBC Radio and ABC Radio to launch NBC Talknet and ABC TalkRadio, respectively, both featuring call-in shows airing into the late-evening and overnight hours.
 The Larry King Show also won a Peabody Award for Mutual in 1982.

 Mutual made additional ventures beyond talk programming and newscasts.
 Along with the network's existing sports coverage, Mutual was the national radio broadcaster for Monday Night Football from 1970 through 1977.
 Mutual began nationally distributing Jamboree USA from WWVA in Wheeling, West Virginia, on February 23, 1979, marking the first time in years that the network featured a regularly scheduled live music program.
 Jamboree USA also became the first music program on radio to be transmitted by satellite; the new technology now further enabled Mutual to offer additional music programming to affiliates, including anthologies and concerts.